-For the purposes of making adjustments to the table below with respect to the Offer, the Bank has estimated that it will receive net proceeds of P[3,336.2 million] from the sale of primary Offer Shares in the Offer after deducting an estimated aggregate amount of underwriting commissions, discounts and fees and certain other estimated expenses the Bank expects to incur in connection with the Offer.
+For the purposes of making adjustments to the table below with respect to the Offer, the Bank has estimated that it will receive net proceeds of P3,202.4 million from the sale of the Offer Shares in the Offer after deducting an estimated aggregate amount of underwriting commissions, discounts and fees and certain other estimated expenses the Bank expects to incur in connection with the Offer.

-This estimate is based on an assumed maximum Offer Price of P[12.50].
-The actual Offer Price may be higher or lower than the assumed price.
+This estimate is based on an Offer Price of $\mathbb{P}12.00$ .
 The actual underwriting commission, discounts, fees and other Offer-related expenses may vary from the estimated amounts.
-The estimated amounts used to determine the estimated net proceeds are presented in this Preliminary Prospectus for convenience only.
+The estimated amounts used to determine the estimated net proceeds are presented in this Prospectus for convenience only.

-The table should be read in conjunction with the Bank's consolidated financial statements and the notes thereto, included in this Preliminary Prospectus beginning on page F-1.
+The table should be read in conjunction with the Bank's consolidated financial statements and the notes thereto, included in this Prospectus beginning on page F-1.
 Other than as described below, there has been no material change in the Bank's capitalization since 30 September 2021.

-As of 30 September 2021 (in ₱ millions) IPO Adjustments Pro-Forma Post Offer
+enange in the Bunk 5 cupturization since 55 Se As of 30 September 2021 (in ₱ millions) IPO Adjustments Pro-Forma Post Offer

 Liability Accounts

 Deposit Liabilities 167,463

-Bills Payable =
+Bills Payable -

 Financial Liabilities at FVPL 10

 Manager's Checks and Acceptances Payable 772

 Accrued Interest, Taxes, and Other Expenses 967

 Other Liabilities 3,256

 Total Liabilities 172,468

 Equity Accounts

 Paid-in Capital Stock 15,391 2,806 18,197

-Additional Paid-in Capital 6,886 530 7,416
+Additional Paid-in Capital 6,886 396 7,282

 Surplus reserves 465 0 465

 Retained Earnings 510 0 510

 Remeasurement losses on retirement liability -322 0 -322

 Net unrealized gain (losses) on financial assets at FVOCI -121 0 -121

 Cumulative translation adjustment 6 0 6

 Share in other comprehensive loss of an associate -1 0 -1

-Total Equity 22,814 3,336 26,150
+Total Equity 22,814 3.202 26,016

-Total Capitalization and Indebtedness 195,282 198,618
+Total Capitalization and Indebtedness 195,282 198,484

 Capital Ratios

-CET1 ratio 14.73% 17.41%
+CET1 ratio 14.73% 17.30%

-Tier 1 capital ratio 19.95% 22.49%
+Tier 1 capital ratio 19.95% 22.38%

-Total capital ratio 20.86% 23.37%
+Total capital ratio 20.86% 23.27%